0xDBFB7/ionprinter/documents/log/construction.md

 Promising method, however.

-Silicon Carbide has an emissivity close to that of graphite.
+Silicon Carbide has an emissivity close to that of graphite, so this technique will be useless for decreasing power consumption.

 See @ blocher1957carbide for a comprehensive treatment of this treatment.

 #### Alumina Cataphoresis

-### Cataphoretic Coating

 <https://www.thevalvepage.com/valvetek/heater/heater.htm>